 - Step 4: Track and Monitor Progress

-What Are Local Citations and Why They Matter in Nigeria
+What Are Local Citations and Why Do They Matter in Nigeria’s Local search ranking?

-Local Citations are the mentions of a business’s details on a third-party website online, and they act like digital footprints of your business across the web.
-Every time your NAP (Name of a business, address of business, and phone number of business) appears on a directory or listing, it strengthens Google’s confidence in your business.
+Local Citations are the mentions of a business’s details on a third-party website.
+Every time your NAP (Name of a business, address of business, and phone number of business) appears on a directory or listing, it increases Google’s confidence in your business.

-For Nigerian businesses, citations aren’t usually consumer-facing (most people don’t search for businesses on VConnect or Finelib).
-Instead, their power lies in Google ranking signals and AI citations.
+For Nigerian businesses, citations don’t directly bring new customers (most people don’t search for businesses to hire on VConnect or Finelib).
+Instead, they help businesses with higher Google rankings and AI citations in AI answers.

 Biggest myth in Nigeria: Many business owners think citations don’t matter.
 In reality, they are as important as backlinks, reviews, and GBP optimization if you want to rank in the local pack and AI answers.